TinnedTuna/PPUKYork/York/Meetings/2013/04/26/minutes.md

   2. Phil to contact Steve Wilson (Head of Party IT) about getting Persephone an email address, as well as a York branch-specific party email.
   3. Turner to research York Community Print (and other printing services) to see if they can compete with our current print suppliers.
-Event if they are more expensive, having a backup is always good.
+Even if they are more expensive, having a backup is always good.
   4. Leanne to get the York website up and running as well as the social media